BartoszSl/craft_calc/README.md

-# Albion online craft calculator
+# Albion online craft calculator *Workiing at own item dict

 My first Python project dedicated to learn API in python, understand more about OOP and help my friends to earn virtual money in Albion Online.